austozi/selfhosted/fdroidserver/README.md

 This image makes use of the `fdroidserver` package maintained by the [Debian project](https://www.debian.org).
 It includes the Apache web server which listens on port 80.

+To build the image, execute on the host:

 ```
 docker build -t austozi/fdroidserver:latest .
 ```